What is Credential Access in Cyber Security and Why It Matters

 - Strong passwords that are at least 12 characters and include a mix of uppercase, lowercase, numbers and symbols.

-- Multi-factor authentication (MFA) on every account so that even if the password is compromised the attacker still needs to get through the second layer like a phone code or fingerprint.
+- Enable multi-factor authentication (MFA) on every account so that even if an attacker compromises the password, they still need to bypass a second layer like a phone code or fingerprint.

 - Educate your team and yourself to spot phishing emails and suspicious messages and teach them to never click unknown links or enter their passwords unless they’re 100% sure it’s legit.